 DELETEstatement must refer to this table as

-A list of table expressions, allowing columns from other tables to appear in the
+A table expression allowing columns from other tables to appear in the

 FROMClause of a

 SELECTstatement; for example, an alias for the table name can be specified.
-Do not repeat the target table in the
+Do not repeat the target table as a

 An expression that returns a value of type